 Australia is a sophisticated, wealthy and tech-savvy market.
-Its 25 million people, including one million Britons (Australian Government, 2018), make it an ideal place to test and develop new products or services.
+Its 25 million people, including one million Britons (Australian government, 2018), make it an ideal place to test and develop new products or services.
 Around three-fifths of the total population live in Australia’s 4 largest cities, making it easy to prioritise where to launch your product or service.

 Opportunities for exporters

 The UK and Australia signed a Fintech Bridge agreement in 2018, which simplifies access for UK companies and provides a framework to harmonise fintech policies.
 Both governments have committed to providing support for UK fintech firms selling products and services in Australia.

 The UK and Australia have also agreed to co-operate on developing their respective open banking regimes.
 This is an important step towards improving market access for new third-party providers of financial services.

 Demand for UK expertise

 Digital transformation of government organisations and businesses is driving demand.
 There are opportunities in ICT, the ‘internet of things’ (IoT), big data, artificial intelligence (AI), automation, blockchain, systems integration, cloud computing, smart tech, cleantech and agritech.